 Make sure you understand exactly how your money is invested and why it’s invested that way.

-We consider our clients’ needs, appetite for risk and level of involvement to create a strategy that works for them.
+It's important to understand your appetite for risk and level of involvement to create a strategy that works for you.